awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-get-resolved-options.md

 print "The day-partition key is: ", args['day_partition_key'] print "and the day-partition value is: ", args['day_partition_value']
 ```
 Note that each of the arguments are defined as beginning with two hyphens, then referenced in the script without the hyphens\.
+The arguments use only underscores, not hyphens\.
 Your arguments need to follow this convention to be resolved\.